 The dressing is also featured in Crab Salad with Lime and Avocado and Quinoa Salad with Spinach, Parsley and Spring Onions.

-2 medium zucchini, rinsed, dried and trimmed at both ends (about 1 lb)
+- 2 medium zucchini rinsed, dried and trimmed at both ends (about 1 pound)

 If you have a mandolin, use the julienne blade to slice the zucchini into long strips.
 If you don’t, cut the zucchini lengthwise into three or four slices, then cut each slice into thin strips.